rahilwazir/ecommerce-search/README.md

 Ecommerce faceted-search
 ==============

-Angular based faceted search front-end for SearchBlox
+Angular based Ecommerce faceted search front-end for SearchBlox

 - Download the plugin folder into the SearchBlox installation under /searchblox to use the package.
 - Rename the existing the /plugin folder if available.